 Who Are The Cats?

-The Cats can deliver their hybrid new-old sound with as few as three performers, although the group is at full strength as a sextet.
-Our most frequent roster is:
+Jack’s Cats can deliver their hybrid new-old sound with as few as three performers, although the group is at full strength as a septet.
+The most frequent roster is:

 Jack Malmstrom Bandleader, Reeds